mattmorgante/laravel-vegaroo/readme.md

 * ToDo:
+- Email validation on form
+- HTTPS redirect
 - Add 20 recipes
-- Seo on resources pages
-- Email validation on form
 - Resources with images on home page
 - footer with lots of links - good for SEO